kubecost/docs/using-kubecost/navigating-the-kubecost-ui/savings/cluster-right-sizing-recommendations.md

 ### Prerequisites

-To adopt cluster right-sizing recommendations, you must first:
+To receive cluster right-sizing recommendations, you must first:

+* Have a GKE/EKS/AWS Kops cluster

+To adopt cluster right-sizing recommendations, you must:

 * Have a GKE/EKS/AWS Kops cluster
 * Enable the [Cluster Controller](https://docs.kubecost.com/install-and-configure/advanced-configuration/controller) on that cluster and perform the [provider service key setup](https://docs.kubecost.com/install-and-configure/advanced-configuration/controller#provider-service-key-setup)